abengtss-max/AKS_Baseline_Deepdive_Workshop/09-automation.md

      --role "Contributor" \
      --scope "/subscriptions/<SUBSCRIPTION_ID>/resourceGroups/<RESOURCE_GROUP>"
    ```
+   - You may need to assign additional roles depending on your pipeline's needs (e.g., Key Vault Secrets Officer, Network Contributor).

 3. **Reference the Service Connection in Pipelines:**
    - Use the new service connection name (e.g., `azure-aks-baseline-wif`) in your pipeline YAML: